-Since I was responsible for everything started from flight to accommodation I opted for a thorough research and to back through my previous experiences given the group was having people who are beyond 60 and was keen for a leisure trip and to cover as much as they can.
+I was responsible for everything started from flight to accommodation.
+I opted for a thorough research and go back to my previous experiences.
+The group was having people who are beyond 60 and was keen for a leisure trip. they wated to cover as much as they can.
 I opted for an Itinerary as below and rented a tempo traveler for the entire trip.
 I found a great deal on Domestic Airlines and never looked back anywhere else.
 For food, given I am a foodie, I along with the family tried to explore local varieties as much as possible.
 Let me share the trip detail now:

-Day 1: Arriving to Kochi (From Kolkata) and 1 Night stay at Kochi: We opted for flight to reach Kochi and given my preference for Indigo I opted to choose a break flight option fro Kolkata to Trivandram through Indigo Airlines. from Kolkata and upon reaching there I contacted the tempo traveler (which was already booked) to start the tour!
+Day 1: Arriving in Kochi (From Kolkata) and 1 Night stay at Kochi: We opted for a flight to reach Kochi and given my preference for Indigo I opted to choose a break flight option fro Kolkata to Trivandrum through Indigo Airlines. from Kolkata and upon reaching there I contacted the tempo traveler (which was already booked) to start the tour!
 We stayed Overnight at Hotel Fort Queen Kochi for which I found a great deal here.
 We have visited Kochi Fort, Mattancgery Palace, Jewish Synagogue, Chinese Fishing Nuts, Marine Drive etc and Opted for some beautiful local food there.

-Day 2 and 3 and 2 Night stay at Munnar: Munnar is famous for the scenic beauty and is one of the best places I visited so far.
-We left Kochi next morning and it took us 4 hours to reach Munnar and we visited Vallara and Cheyyappara waterfalls on the way and stayed in Blue Bells Valley Resort Munnar for two nights.
+Day 2 and 3 and 2 Night stay at Munnar: Munnar is famous for the scenic beauty.
+Indeed is one of the best places I visited so far.
+We left Kochi next morning.
+It took us 4 hours to reach Munnar and we visited Vallara and Cheyyappara waterfalls on the way.
+There we stayed at Blue Bells Valley Resort Munnar for two nights.
 I opted for a spa in Munnar and it was mindboggling.
 Next day we have visited Eravikulam National Park, Tea Museum, Mattupatty Dam, Echo point, Kunadala Dam and Blossom Park in Munnar.

-Day 5 at Alleppey: From Thekkady we went to Alleppey and visited Vembanadu Lake and Beach and finally stayed overnight at the Pagoda Resorts Alleppy.
+Day 5 at Alleppey: From Thekkady, we went to Alleppey and visited Vembanadu Lake and Beach and finally stayed overnight at the Pagoda Resorts Alleppey.

-Day 6, 1 Night stay at Kumarakom Houseboat: Finally we reached Kumarakom on the day five and that was the best part of the tour.
-We stayed there in a Houseboat overnight and enjoyed every bit of our journey starting from local food and loads of fried sea food and visit through the lake entire day.
-It was an experience of lifetime to me.
-The Houseboat we opted for there is the famous Indraprastham Houseboat and it was a Deluxe package consisting of the entire houseboat, food and trip through the lake along with overnight stay at the houseboat.
+Day 6, 1 Night stay at Kumarakom Houseboat: Finally, we reached Kumarakom on the day five.
+That was the best part of the tour.
+We stayed there on a Houseboat overnight and enjoyed every bit of our journey.
+Starting from local food and loads of fried seafood and exploring the lake entire day, it was amazing.
+It was an experience of a lifetime to me.
+The Houseboat we opted for there is the famous Indraprastham Houseboat.
+It was a Deluxe package consisting of the entire houseboat, food, and trip through the lake along with an overnight stay at the houseboat.

-Day 7 and 8 at Trivandram : We reached to Kovalam from Kumarokom and stayed there at the Pappukutty Beach Resort Kovalam for two nights and opted for the sightseeing there including Padmanabhapuram Temple and beautiful Padmanabhapuram Palace and other places nearby Trivandram and shopping.
-I was been there in Kovalam before and I found Trivandram a perfect place for shopping Kerala suits and Saree.
-To finish the trip properly we went to the beautiful Kovalam beach and the experience was life time…
+Day 7 and 8 at Trivandrum: We reached to Kovalam from Kumarakom.
+We stayed there at the Pappukutty Beach Resort Kovalam for two nights. there we have opted for the sightseeing there including Padmanabhapuram Temple and beautiful Padmanabhapuram Palace and other places nearby Trivandrum and shopping was also invloved.
+I was been there in Kovalam before and I found Trivandrum a perfect place for shopping Kerala suits and Saree.
+To finish the trip properly we went to the beautiful Kovalam beach and the experience was a lifetime...

-Day 9: The tour ended there and we took a flight from Tiruvanantapuram to return back to Kolkata.
+Day 9: The tour ended there and we took a flight from Thiruvananthapuram to return back to Kolkata.

 Few things to Consider!

-- Try to have pack small packs of food if you are carrying toddler.
+- Try to have pack small packs of food if you are carrying a toddler.